Skip to main content

 Porchetta

-Boneless pork roast seasoned with wild fennel, garlic, and herbs, then slow-roasted until the skin is crispy and the meat juicy.
-Popular street food throughout Rome.
+Boneless pork seasoned with wild fennel, garlic, and herbs, then slow-roasted until the skin crackles and the meat stays juicy.
+You will find it sliced into panini at stalls across Rome.

 Pizza al Taglio